Lung Biopsy

 Lung biopsy results are usually available in 2 to 4 working days.
 It may take several weeks to get results from tissue samples that are being tested for certain infections, such as tuberculosis.

-Abnormal cells and tissue in the lung may be due to active infection, certain lung diseases, or several different types of cancer.
-If lung cancer is present, results of the biopsy can determine treatment options (such as surgery, radiation, or chemotherapy).
+- Abnormal cells and tissue in the lung may be present from an active infection, certain lung diseases, or a type of lung cancer.

 Credits